Lancelot1998/Bcmaster/README.md

 # Prism
-A real-time blockchain monitor and resource-related benchmark tool.

-The current version can conduct the benchmark of eight blockchain projects:
+A real-time blockchain monitor and resource-related benchmark tool.<br> The current version can conduct the benchmark of eight blockchain projects:

 """